mushi333/Job-Application-Dashboard/README.md

 This job application dashboard was made to keep track of my job applications in 2024.
 The application runs locally on my laptop.

+A live demo can be seen [here](https://job-application-dashboard.fly.dev/).
+The data gets reset everyday.

 ## Tech Stack

 Written in: